MyScript/MyScriptJS/README.md

 Check our [Getting Started](http://doc.myscript.com/MyScriptJS/DeveloperGuide/getting_started.html) **THIS PAGE DOES NOT CURRENTLY EXIST ???** tutorial to start building your first app.

-You are free to use MyScriptJS in any of your personal or commercial project, as permitted by the (MIT | BSD) **TBD** License.
+You are free to use MyScriptJS in any of your personal or commercial project, as permitted by the [Apache 2.0](http://opensource.org/licenses/Apache-2.0) License.

 ## Examples